 As opposed to being an unconscious deep sleep, while in Nidra Meditation, you are in a state of conscious deep sleep.
 This is where the frequency of Delta brainwaves are at peak activity.

 Ironically, when achieving this state of deep sleep consciousness, we become stunningly more alert and aware than we usually are in our conscious wakeful state.
-Yoga nidras was taught by ancient sages for the purpose of exploring deeper realms of existence and believed to hold the power of enlightenment.
+Yoga Nidra was taught by ancient sages for the purpose of exploring deeper realms of existence and believed to hold the power of enlightenment.

-Yoga nidra, despite its recent increase in popularity, has been around for thousands of years with roots tracing back to India.
-However, like many other forms of yoga with a palpable following in the West, it has undergone some modifications and has branched off slightly into different sub categories.
+Yoga Nidra, despite its recent increase in popularity, has been around for thousands of years with roots tracing back to India.
+However, like many other forms of yoga with a palpable following in the West, it has undergone some modifications and has branched off slightly into different subcategories.

-Whatever the case may be, any form of yoga nidra carries exhilarating benefits which hold significant impact even in modern times, which is why this practice is worth taking a closer look.
+Whatever the case may be, any form of yoga Nidra carries exhilarating benefits which hold significant impact even in modern times, which is why this practice is worth taking a closer look.

 Why Do Yoga Nidra Meditation?

 After an intense workout or yoga session, there is a sense of euphoric calmness released in the body.
 It is for this reason that after a good training session it feels so good to lay flat on the back and just chill out — in this state you can feel yourself really start to relax.
-The basis of yoga nidra meditation is to harness this moment by taking it further and pushing it to a much deeper point.
+The basis of yoga Nidra meditation is to harness this moment by taking it further and pushing it to a much deeper point.

 When we are in meditation, or even out for a nice jog, we tend to call it off just when things were starting to get really good.
-What yoga nidra meditation aims to do is to go straight into that point of euphoric flow.
+What yoga Nidra meditation aims to do is to go straight into that point of euphoric flow.

 This level of serene bliss is useful in dealing with serious behavioral and psychological issues including depression, PTSD, substance abuse, and so forth.
 The end result of even a few sessions can enhance levels of self-control, inner joy, and a peaceful mind.